tanishirai/tanishirai/README.md

 - 🌱 I’m currently expanding my skills in data analytics and web development.
 - 💬 Ask me about **Web Development** and **Open Source Contribution**.
 - 🤝 I’m open to collaboration on projects that create real-world solutions.
-- 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/tanishi-rai-38974b282)
-- ⚡ Fun fact: I enjoy solving puzzles and experimenting with new coding challenges.
+- ⚡ Fun fact: I love turning complex problems into simple solutions and enjoy the process of continuous learning in tech!

 ---